Speech Pathologist. Lawyer. Lecturer. Writer.

 - is a board member of SPELD NSW;

-owns and manages Speechies in Business, an online publishing company producing clinic templates, policies and procedures, and therapy resources for speech pathologists in Australia, and internationally.
+owns and manages The Provider Loft, an online publishing company producing templates, and policies and procedures for NDIS and health providers.

 David is Hanen– and LSVT LOUD certified.
 He is trained in the Spalding Method for literacy, the Lidcombe and Camperdown Programs for stuttering, and Voicecraft for voice disorders.
 David is also a Certified PESL Instructor for accent modification.